Airlines have surprisingly strict dress codes for people traveling on “buddy passes,” and astonishingly tone-deaf explanations.

 Even Watts, the woman who originally tweeted about the scene, is frustrated by how much attention she’s received for it.

-“Even more outrageous than leggings discrimination and lousy corporate policy, is the fact that there was a shooting in Cincinnati and a shooting in Las Vegas this weekend and so many more shootings this week and weekend in which people were killed and injured,” the gun influence over.' class='tooltip'>control advocate wrote on Medium.
+“Even more outrageous than leggings discrimination and lousy corporate policy, is the fact that there was a shooting in Cincinnati and a shooting in Las Vegas this weekend and so many more shootings this week and weekend in which people were killed and injured,” the gun control advocate wrote on Medium.
 “Not to mention, a serious issue with missing black women and girls …

 “But here we are talking about leggings.”